Movies

 The Exterior Experience

 The experience begins outside Sphere.
-One of the all-time great visuals: those famous (giant) ruby red slippers and those black-and-white-striped socks extending out from “unde” the Sphere, a recreation of the post-tornado scene with the Wicked Witch of the West killed under Dorothy’s house.
+One of the all-time great visuals: those famous (giant) ruby red slippers and those black-and-white-striped stockings extending out from “under” the Exosphere, a witty recreation of the post-tornado scene with the Wicked Witch of the East trapped under Dorothy’s house.

 This display isn’t intended to coincide only with the Wizard of Oz showings.
 It’s not constrained by concerts or other events.
 But it is wind-sensitive.
 On high-wind days, the display is rolled up and stored for protection.
 I was told Sphere’s already gone through a couple pairs and spent tens of thousands of dollars on repairs following wind storms and all the blowing debris that can damage the display.
 (Much like the tornado scene, ironically.)